-Here’s everything to know about the Gaza truce proposal Hamas has agreed to
+Here’s everything to know about Gaza truce proposal Hamas has agreed to

 How have Palestinians in Gaza reacted?

-Palestinians immediately took to the streets to celebrate across Gaza, as news filtered through that Hamas had agreed to a deal.
-For the enclave’s population a deal would spell the end of what has been a devastating war, in which the whole of Gaza has been decimated, and death has not spared any family.
+Palestinians across Gaza immediately took to the streets to celebrate.
+For the enclave’s population, a deal would spell the end of what has been a devastating war, in which the whole of Gaza has been decimated and death has not spared most families.

-However, some of that joy has been tempered by the reality that this is a deal that has only been agreed on by one side – Hamas.

-And so, while many remain optimistic, Palestinians know that this isn’t the end of the war – particularly as Israel continues to rain down its bombs.
+However, some of that joy has been tempered by the reality this deal has only been agreed to on one side.
+So while many remain optimistic, Palestinians know this is not the end of the war – particularly as Israel continues to rain down bombs.

-Has the United States commented on the ceasefire deal?
+Has the US commented on the ceasefire deal?

-US officials at the White House and the State Department were repeatedly asked by journalists during press briefings about Hamas’s acceptance of the deal, as the media tried to understand what the American position on the news would be.
+US officials at the White House and the State Department were repeatedly asked by journalists during news briefings about Hamas’s acceptance of the deal.

-But both Matthew Miller, the State Department spokesperson, and John Kirby, the White House National Security spokesperson, refused to get into any details, with Miller saying Washington would “withhold judgement” until officials had time to fully review Hamas’s response.
+But Matthew Miller, the State Department spokesperson, and John Kirby, the White House National Security spokesperson, refused to get into any details, with Miller saying Washington would “withhold judgement” until officials had time to fully review Hamas’s response.

 Miller declined to say whether Hamas had agreed to a US-approved offer or to a different version of the proposal.

-“As you know, [CIA] Director [William] Burns is in the region working on this in real time.
+“As you know, [CIA] Director [William] Burns is in the region working on this in real-time.
 We will be discussing this response with our partners over the coming hours,” he continued.

-Meanwhile, Kirby said that President Joe Biden had been briefed on Hamas’s response, and added that talks were at a “critical stage”, remarking that he did not want to say anything that would jeopardise the prospects of reaching an agreement.
+Meanwhile, Kirby said that President Joe Biden had been briefed on Hamas’s response, adding that talks were at a “critical stage” and he did not want to say anything that would jeopardise the prospects of reaching an agreement.